Domestic Violence Attorney in Minot, ND

 Ready to Protect Your Rights, Reputation & Freedom

-Although we love and care deeply about our spouse, significant other, or family members, disagreements come from time to time.
+At Rowenhorst Law we understand that disagreements can happen between spouses, significant others, or family members.
 Unfortunately, when an argument becomes physical, you may end up facing domestic violence charges in North Dakota.
 Getting convicted of this serious violent crime can lead to harsh criminal penalties and cause irreparable damage to your professional reputation and personal relationships.

-If you are being accused of domestic violence, do not hesitate to let our legal team at Rowenhorst Law defend you and obtain the most favorable outcome in court on your behalf.
-We can investigate your case, gather and analyze evidence, negotiate with the prosecution, and help you avoid serious penalties or even a conviction altogether, depending on the facts and circumstances of your case.
+If you are being accused of domestic violence, do not hesitate to let our legal team at Rowenhorst Law defend you today!
+Attorney Rowenhorst will work tirelessly to help you with your case.
+We can investigate your case, gather and analyze evidence, and negotiate with the prosecution on your behalf.
+Our firm has the resources and dedication to work hard for you and your case.

 Contact us today at (701) 203-9220 for a free initial consultation.
 Learn how we can help you during this difficult time.

 Domestic violence occurs when a person willfully causes injury to a family or household member.
 Additionally, domestic violence can take the form of psychological abuse, sexual abuse, or even financial abuse.

 In North Dakota, if a police officer has probable cause to believe that a person has committed a domestic violence offense, then the primary aggressor will be arrested.
 The officer does not have to witness the offense or find other witnesses to make an arrest.